 “Bear one another’s burdens, and so fulfill the love of Christ” Galatians 6:2

-Should you be interested in receiving care from or becoming a Stephen Minister at Christ Church Anglican, please contact our Rector, Marc Robertson, for more information.
+Should you be interested in receiving care from or becoming a Stephen Minister at Christ Church Anglican, please contact our Rector, Craig Stephans, for more information.